Frequently Asked Questions

 Our dog and cat kennels are all indoor and climate controlled.
-Dogs are walked 3 times daily while they are boarding however your may pay for additional walks.
+Dogs are walked 3 times daily while they are boarding.
 Cats have their own litter boxes and are changed 2-3 times a day.
 Blankets and food are provided for our boarders but you are welcome to bring your own food.
 Please review our boarding page or give us a call at (703) 494 - 0094 for further questions.

 When travelling with your pet(s), there may be animal health requirements specific for that destination.
 As soon as you know your travel details, visit APHIS.com.
 Factors to consider may include meeting time frames for obtaining a health certificate, updating vaccinations, diagnostic testing, or administration of medications/ treatments.